395t/review-assignments/_summaries/mescheder2018occupancy_1.md

 Problem: Need a good representation of 3D data for deep learning.

+Unlike images, there's no canonical representation for 3D objects.

 ## Related Work
 * Voxels: 3D pixels, but memory requirements grow cubically with size.
 * Point Clouds: Don't have connectivity information between points, so difficult to extract surfaces.